Hackernews posts about the Raspberry Pi

 The Raspberry Pi is a small, low-cost, and highly versatile computer that has revolutionized the world of DIY electronics and computing.

-- Show HN: E-Ink AI Image (and Text) Display with a Raspberry Pi (www.youtube.com)
+- Show HN: Open-Source E-Ink Weather Dashboard Powered by a Raspberry Pi (www.youtube.com)

 - The Raspberry Pi 5 Is No Match for a Tini-Mini-Micro PC (louwrentius.com)